ankitchouhan1020/helloNotes/docs/index.md

 # Some shortcuts to learn

-> Premium Problems has been collected from various internet sources
+> Premium Problems have been collected from various internet sources

 _"Many a little makes a mickle."_